TheAxeDude/ZiniGo/README.md

 ## How it works
 ZiniGo logs into Zinio, and pulls a list of all issues purchased.

-Each page is available as an SVG, which is then injected into n HTML page (based on template.html).
+Each page is available as an SVG, which is then injected into an HTML page (based on template.html).

 google-chrome is then used to print the page to PDF, and all pages are combined into a single PDF.